 Her mother’s song.

-When she reached the missing bridge, the room didn’t gasp.
+When she reached the missing bridge, the room did not gasp.

 It knew it was coming.

-Because what the world had treated like a reveal was, to Ellie, simply restoration.
+Because what the world had treated like a shocking reveal was, to Ellie, something simpler and more sacred.

-When she finished, the applause rose slow and strong, not because she was a child, not because the story had spread, not because people felt sorry for her.
+When she finished, the applause rose slowly and honestly — not because she was young, not because people felt sorry for her, not because the story had gone viral.

 But because the song was good.